Pompeo Rails Against China At 'Quad' Meeting With Foreign Ministers In Tokyo

 "As partners in this Quad, it is more critical now than ever that we collaborate to protect our people and partners from the CCP's exploitation, corruption and coercion," he said.

-But Japan's chief government spokesman Katsunobu Kato insisted at a press briefing Tuesday: "This Quad meeting is not being held with any particular country in mind."
+But Japan's chief government spokesman, Katsunobu Kato, insisted at a press briefing Tuesday: "This Quad meeting is not being held with any particular country in mind."

 A State Department readout said that Pompeo discussed concerns over China's "malign activity" in the region with Australian Foreign Minister Marise Payne, but Payne made no public mention of such concerns.

-"Even a country like Australia, which has had a pretty rocky time with Beijing over the last few months in particular, is reluctant to even seriously acknowledge what the true purpose of the Quad is," comments Hugh White, an emeritus professor of strategic studies at the Australian National University in Canberra.
+"Even a country like Australia, which has had a pretty rocky time with Beijing over the last few months in particular, is reluctant to even seriously acknowledge what the true purpose of the Quad is," said Hugh White, an emeritus professor of strategic studies at the Australian National University in Canberra.

-"And that makes you doubtful about whether that true purpose can actually be very significantly achieved," he adds, referring to the U.S. intention to confront China.
+"And that makes you doubtful about whether that true purpose can actually be very significantly achieved," he added, referring to the U.S. intention to confront China.

 Beijing panned the meeting even before it began.